Skip to Content

 The specific operations executed on site were as follows:

-• Install, operate, and manage oceanographic meters.
+• Installed, operated and managed oceanographic meters.

-• Collect wood samples for scientific analysis.
+• Collected wood samples for scientific analysis.

 We use cookies to enhance your browsing experience and analyze our traffic.
 By clicking "Accept All", you consent to our use of cookies.
 Learn More